When your baby arrives checklist

 Regular checks with a Maternal Child Health Nurse or doctor can help track your baby’s development.
 They may also be able to recommend baby education classes.

-Make sure that you prioritise postnatal health care and get as much rest as you can.
+Make sure you prioritise postnatal health care and get as much rest as you can.
 Find out more about your body after having a baby on the Pregnancy, Birth and Baby website.

 If you or your partner are struggling with mental health, there’s support for new parents on the PANDA website.